embetrix/meta-ethereum/docs/bbb_tutorial.md

 Now you are inside the board!
 Connect an Ethernet cable to a LAN router that's also connected to your host.
 Make sure the router has UPnP enabled.

-Open another terminal and install the go-ethereum package:
+Open another terminal and install the go-ethereum package to your development host:
 ```
 $ sudo apt-get install software-properties-common
 $ sudo add-apt-repository -y ppa:ethereum/ethereum